Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 But first, let's look other of the modbus protocole.

 # Configuration of the Raspberry PI PICO

 The configuration of the PICO is a important step to control I:O. In this part, we will explain how to configure and program the PICO.

-Using th MODBUS protocole to send data to the MCU, we have integrated a library to the PICO.
-This library wil automaticely analyse each frame and decode them.
+Using the MODBUS protocole to send data to the MCU, we have integrated a specific library to the PICO.
+This library will automaticely analyse each frame and decode them.
-There is the following link of the library :
+If you wish to have more information about the library, you can check the following link :

 ```bash
   https://jacajack.github.io/liblightmodbus/